- Home

 It has been one year since the passing of our founding Prime Minister Mr Lee Kuan Yew.
 In remembrance of the values that Mr Lee and his generation represent, the public can visit these places that will be commemorating the first death anniversary of the founding Prime Minister.

-Title of event | Details of event | Description |
+Title of Event | Details of event | Description |

 ---|---|---|

-Unveiling of a pottery artwork titled “Everlasting Love”, depicting the Aranda Lee Kuan Yew and Vanda Kwa Geok Choo at the newly restored Orchid Pavilion at Tanjong Pagar Plaza.
+Tanjong Pagar Pavilion | Venue: Duxton Plain Park | Unveiling of a pottery artwork titled “Everlasting Love”, depicting the Aranda Lee Kuan Yew and Vanda Kwa Geok Choo at the newly restored Orchid Pavilion at Tanjong Pagar Plaza.
 The pottery piece handcrafted by the potters of Tanjong Pagar CC Pottery Club, shows the two orchids placed side by side, symbolising the enduring love story of Mr and Mrs Lee.
-These special orchid hybrids will also be exhibited at the pavilion for two weeks from 19 March 2016.
-On the same day, residents and grassroots leaders of Tanjong Pagar will be planting seedlings at Duxton Plain while the Advisers will be planting seven Mempat trees, the same species as the very first tree planted by Mr Lee in 1963 which kickstarted the national tree planting campaign. |
+These special orchid hybrids will also be exhibited at the pavilion for two weeks from 19 March 2016. |

-The Battle for Merger exhibition returns once more to the National Library, with new exhibits.
+Events at National Library Board | Venue: Promenade, Level 7, National Library Building | The Battle for Merger exhibition returns once more to the National Library, with new exhibits.
 Immerse in the critical moment of our nation’s history in 1961 as you listen to excerpts of, then Prime Minister, Mr Lee Kuan Yew’s series of radio talks in 1961 where he exposed the communists in Singapore – who they were, how they operated and what their aims were.
 The story of Singapore’s founding years is one that will intrigue both young and old.
 Presented by the National Library Board and the Singapore Memory Project, there will also be a display of tributes collected during the National Mourning week.
 Beyond an expression of grief and loss, these tributes reflect our gratitude towards the late Mr Lee. |

-National Museum Singapore •A Moment of Unity (By Royston Tan) •We Built A Nation |
+National Museum Singapore | A Moment of Unity | A Moment of Unity |

-The Arts House is presenting a fresh narrative of the varied career path of its building.
+“The Parliament in Singapore History” Exhibition” | Venue: The Arts House(1 Old Parliament Lane, Singapore 179429) | The Arts House is presenting a fresh narrative of the varied career path of its building.
 This new narrative display charts the history of The Arts House from 1827 to 1999.
 View the story of a house that has witnessed the birth of a nation as well as the development of a legislature that has contributed to Singapore’s growth and progress as a multi-cultural parliamentary democracy.
 Through rare archival images and spoken words of pioneer Parliamentarians such as Singapore’s founding Prime Minister Lee Kuan Yew, Dr Goh Keng Swee and Mr S Rajaratnam, the exhibition captures the spirit of our nation-building journey.
 The oldest government and public building in the Republic, the most significant years of The Arts House must have been those between 1965 and 1999.
 During this period, this neo-classical colonial building was the seat of independent Singapore’s Parliament, where important historical milestones were planted.
 Here, our political pioneers and nation builders deliberated key issues that were to chart the path of Singapore’s development, and to define the style of our politics. |

-Date: 19 – 27 Mar 2016 | Exhibition panels depicting Mr Lee Kuan Yew’s legacy and values will be put up at three remembrance sites: Istana Park, Outside Parliament House (along Singapore River towards the Asian Civilisations Museum), as well as Duxton Plain Park.
-These panels will be available for members of the public to view and reflect on. |
+Remembrance Sites | Date: 19 – 27 Mar 2016 | Exhibition panels depicting Mr Lee Kuan Yew’s legacy and values will be put up at three remembrance sites: Istana Park, Outside Parliament House (along Singapore River towards the Asian Civilisations Museum), as well as Duxton Plain Park. |